donkirkby/donimoes/docs/rules.md

 domino.

 ### Play
-On your first turn, place your pawn next to one of the face down dominoes along the edge of the board.
-Every turn, you move your pawn around the board until you either find the treasure domino or you step in a trap (a blank square).
-If you want to move onto a face-down domino, place your pawn next to one end, and then flip the domino around the long axis, so the numbers stay in the same position.
+On your first turn, place your pawn next to one of the face-down dominoes along the edge of the board.
+Every turn, you flip up one face-down domino, and move your pawn onto it.
+Your pawn must be next to the domino you want to flip up, but you may move it over dominoes that are already face up, before you get to the domino you want to flip up.
+You may also move it over empty spaces where dominoes have been removed.
+You may not move it over blanks or face-down dominoes.
+Once your pawn is next to the face-down domino you want to flip, place your pawn next to one end, and then flip the domino around the long axis, so the numbers stay in the same position.
 If you flip over a blank square next to your pawn, then you stepped in a trap!
-Place your pawn on the blank square, and your turn is over.
+Place your pawn on the blank square, and skip your next turn.

 If you flip over a domino that matches the two dice, you found the treasure!
-Place the treasure domino face up in front of you, move your pawn into the empty space, and your turn is over.
-Otherwise, keep moving around the board and flipping dominoes.
+Place the treasure domino face up in front of you, move your pawn into the empty space, and prepare for the next treasure:
-You must stay on the board and move one space at a time.
-No jumping over blanks, other pawns, or face-down dominoes.
-You are allowed to step on spaces where a domino has already been removed.

-When your turn is over, flip all the dominoes you revealed face down again, except for the one you're standing on.
-If you found the treasure, roll the two dice to choose a new treasure.
-If someone has already found that treasure domino, roll again.
-Play passes to the player on your right.
+* Flip every revealed trap so that it is face down, unless there's a pawn on it.
+* Roll the dice to see what the next treasure is.
+* If you roll numbers that match a previous treasure domino that's now in front of a player or if they match a domino that a player's pawn is on, just roll again.
+* If you roll numbers that match a face-up domino, flip it face down.
+Roll again.

+Whether you found the treasure or not, your turn ends after flipping one domino.
+The turn passes to the player on your right.

 ### Winning
-As soon as you collect enough treasure, you win the game.
+As soon as you collect enough treasures, you win the game.

 # Domino Puzzles By Other Designers
 ## Mountains and Valleys
-Sid Sackson is one of my favourite game designers, who designed Acquire, Can't Stop, and I'm the Boss, among many, many others.
+Sid Sackson is one of my favourite game designers.
+He designed Acquire, Can't Stop, and I'm the Boss, among many, many others.
 He included Mountains and Valleys in his [Beyond Solitaire][solitaire] book, and I adapted it from paper, pencil, and dice to use dominoes.